jovianka/simple-weather-app/README.md

 ```

 - Set up secret for database connection (Google Sheets):
-See [this page](https://github.com/streamlit/gsheets-connection/tree/main#service-account--crud-example) to learn about connecting streamlit app to Google Sheets
+See [this page](https://github.com/streamlit/gsheets-connection/tree/main#service-account--crud-example) to learn about connecting streamlit app to Google Sheets using the [st-gsheets-connection](https://github.com/streamlit/gsheets-connection) package.

 - Run the application: